bayesNMF: Fast Bayesian Poisson NMF with Automatically Learned Rank Applied to Mutational Signatures: Methodology

 \subsection{Inference}

-Inference is performed on the final 1000 posterior samples.
-When learning rank, we first compute $\hat A$, the maximum a-posteriori (MAP) estimate of the signature inclusion matrix, at its mode.
-We then subset inference samples to those that match this MAP.
+For results in Sections \ref{sec:simulations} and \ref{sec:data}, inference is performed on the final 1000 posterior samples, though our software allows this number to be user-specified and for all samples to be stored.

-To summarize the inference samples, we next remove the scale indeterminacy of NMF by normalizing each iteration's $P^{(i)}$ and $E^{(i)}$ matrices for columns of $P^{(i)}$ to sum to one.
-Then, final estimates $\hat P$ and $\hat E$ and 95\% credible intervals are element-wise means and 2.5th and 97.5th percentiles, respectively.
-The estimated reconstruction $\hat M$ is the product $\hat P \hat A \hat E$.
+To summarize the posterior distribution when rank is fixed, we first remove the scale indeterminacy of NMF by normalizing each iteration's $P^{(i)}$ and $E^{(i)}$ matrices so that columns of $P^{(i)}$ sum to one.
+Then, posterior means $\hat P$ and $\hat E$ are element-wise averages, and 95\% credible intervals are element-wise 2.5th and 97.5th percentiles.

+Parameters $P$ and $E$ are only interpretable in the context of the inclusion structure $A$.
+Therefore, when learning rank, the target for inference is the posterior distribution conditional on the maximum a-posteriori (MAP) inclusion matrix $\hat A$, identified as the mode across samples $A^{(i)}$.
+Summaries of the conditional posterior are then computed from samples where $A^{(i)} = \hat A$.
+Within the selected samples, $\hat P$ and $\hat E$ are computed as above.

-To compare results with a reference $P$, we assign each inference samples's signature matrix $P^{(i)}$ to $P$ with the Hungarian algorithm \citep{kuhn1955hungarian}.
+For optional post-hoc comparison with a reference $P$, we assign each $P^{(i)}$ to $P$ with the Hungarian algorithm \citep{kuhn1955hungarian}.
 This assumes each reference signature may only be assigned to a single estimated signature, and vice versa.
-We ensemble assignments over inference samples with majority voting (details in Appendix~\ref{supp_sec:alignment}).
+We ensemble assignments across samples with majority voting (details in Appendix~B.4).